Hypoxic Ischemic Encephalopathy (HIE) is a type of infant brain damage.

-HIE typically occurs either in utero, during childbirth or immediately after childbirth.
-A baby can be born with HIE because of underlying issues during the pregnancy that are not addressed or cannot be corrected, because of trauma during the birth process and even after being born.
+HIE typically occurs either in utero, during childbirth, or immediately after delivery.
+A baby can be born with HIE due to underlying issues during the pregnancy that are not addressed or cannot be corrected or trauma that occurred during or after the birth process.

-Low-weight (preterm) babies are at increased risk for HIE.
-But HIE can occur with any child, including those who are developing normally during the pregnancy, but who are deprived of oxygen or blood during the delivery or shortly thereafter.
+Low-weight (preterm) babies are at increased risk for Hypoxic Ischemic Encephalopathy.
+However, HIE can happen to any child, including those developing normally during the pregnancy but are deprived of oxygen or blood during the delivery or shortly thereafter.

-Some pregnancies are already at higher risk for babies to have brain development issues.
-Medical professionals need to be extra vigilant in following the development of these mothers and babies, ensuring that their little brains are developing appropriately.
-Pregnancies that need extra medical attention that are at high risk for HIE include:
+Medical professionals must be extra vigilant in following the development of at-risk mothers and babies, ensuring that their little brains are developing appropriately.
+At-risk pregnancies that need extra medical attention for HIE include:

 Once childbirth is underway, other risk factors can contribute to HIE.
 These include:

-Quite often, a baby born with HIE will be receiving intensive care and the symptoms will be present immediately.
+A baby born with HIE will often receive intensive care, and the symptoms will be present immediately.
 These are the warning signs that HIE has occurred:

-Medical staff will confirm an HIE diagnosis after ordering scans like an MRI, CT scan and ultrasounds in addition to EKG’s and EEG’s.
+Medical staff will confirm an HIE diagnosis after ordering MRIs, CT scans, and ultrasounds, in addition to EKGs and EEGs.

 In the hospital, significant intervention will often be needed to manage and try to reverse the effects of the HIE.
-Long stays in the Neonatal Intensive Care Unit may be necessary during which the baby’s temperature and breathing will be monitored and assisted with ventilators and even hyperbaric chambers.
+Extended stays in the Neonatal Intensive Care Unit may be necessary, during which the baby’s temperature and breathing will be monitored and assisted with ventilators and even hyperbaric chambers.
 The baby’s heart functioning and blood pressure will also need to be stabilized through the use of mechanical devices and prescription drug therapy.
-Only when the child is stable will he or she be allowed to return home with you.
+Only when the child is stable will they be allowed to return home with you.

-Once you return home with an HIE child, you may incur significant expenses in order to manage the effects of the HIE.
-Until the child reaches three or four years of age, it may be impossible to predict what the long-term consequences may be.
+Once you return home with an HIE child, you may incur significant expenses to manage the effects of the HIE.
+Until the child reaches three or four years of age, it may be impossible to predict the long-term consequences.

 Depending on the severity of the HIE, your baby may face developmental delays and roadblocks including:

-When you call Giroux Pappas Trial Attorneys, we evaluate your case fully to determine if medical malpractice is present.
+When you call Giroux Pappas Trial Attorneys, we thoroughly evaluate your case to determine if medical malpractice is present.
 We investigate and document all that is necessary to build a case on your child’s behalf.
-Our expertise will help you be able to focus on doing what is best for your child and your family.